netweaver1970/home-assistant-psychrolib/README.md

 I'm building further on the work of the home-assistant-dewpoint component, the reason I started this from scratch ( copy/paste/change) was because the original component name was too restrictive.
 The method I'll use to incorporate extra functionality might not be the best nor quickest but it's one that hopefully will work.
 While building I might find out that I need to change things completely around.
-This is my one of my multiple side projects, so it'll get time when I want to try something new
+This is my one of my multiple side projects, so it will get time when I want to try something new

 Feel free to comment.